October 2, 2019

 Of course, we still treat ourselves occasionally to drinks in a cool cocktail bar or brunch in a cute café, but we are enjoying the many absolutely free activities in London and can’t wait to make our way through the rest of the long list.

-By: Eleanor Collins
+Written by: Eleanor Collins